ulule/developers.ulule.com/content/reference/partnership.md

 ## Create a project partnership

 Creates a new partnership for the project with the given ID.
-This endpoint is only accessible to partner users.
+This endpoint is only accessible to staff.

 {{% http method="post" %}}/v1/projects/:id/partnerships{{% /http %}}